-Trump expected to name CKE Restaurants CEO to head Labor Department: source
+Trump's Labor Department appointment sends early warning sign to labor

 The U.S. Senate voted overwhelmingly on Wednesday to support sweeping legislation that will reshape the way the Food and Drug Administration approves new medicines.

-WASHINGTON President-elect Donald Trump is expected to name Andy Puzder, chief executive of CKE Restaurants Inc, as his nominee to head the U.S. Labor Department, according to a source familiar with the choice, putting a vocal critic of government intervention in labor markets in charge of workplace regulation.
+WASHINGTON President-elect Donald Trump will name fast-food executive Andy Puzder to head the U.S. Department of Labor, according to a source familiar with the matter, in an appointment likely to antagonize organized labor.

+Puzder, chief executive of CKE Restaurants Inc [APOLOT.UL], which operates the Carl's Jr. and Hardee's fast-food chains, has been a vociferous critic of government regulation of the workplace.

+Puzder frequently publishes commentary and gives television interviews in which he argues that a higher minimum wage would hurt workers by forcing restaurants to close and praises the benefits of automation in the fast-food industry.

+Fast-food workers, who are largely not unionized, are engaged in a multi-year campaign known as the "Fight for $15," which is supported by labor unions, to raise minimum wages to $15 per hour.
+They have garnered state-wide successes in New York and California and in cities and municipalities such as Seattle.

-Puzder, whose company operates the Carl's Jr. and Hardee's fast-food chains, appeared as a Trump surrogate during the presidential campaign.
-The selection, first reported by the Wall Street Journal, was expected to be announced soon, the source said.
+The selection of Puzder, first reported by the Wall Street Journal, was expected to be announced soon, the source said.

+Trump transition spokesman Jason Miller, when asked on a daily briefing call about Puzder, did not address him directly but said there would be "additional cabinet information" released later on Thursday.
+Puzder did not respond to requests seeking comment.

+Trump's decision to tap Puzder as the chief of the country's largest labor agency, which regulates wages, safety and discrimination in the workplace, comes as the president-elect is engaged in a Twitter brawl with the head of a local United Steelworkers union in Indiana.

+"Our people, at that point in time, got their hopes back up that they might have a job," Jones told CNBC on Thursday.
+"I’ve said at every interview that I’m grateful for President-elect Trump getting involved … without his involvement these 800 jobs would not remain in Indianapolis."

+"All he had to do is come back and say I as misled by (United Technologies) ... instead of doing that he goes on the attack on me?"
+Jones added.

-(Reporting by Julia Edwards Ainsley and Robert Iafolla; Editing by Tim Ahmann)
+(Additional reporting by Julia Edwards Ainsley and Emily Stephenson; Editing by Tim Ahmann and Alistair Bell)

 The U.S. Senate voted overwhelmingly on Wednesday to support sweeping legislation that will reshape the way the Food and Drug Administration approves new medicines.